theislab/hadge/docs/usage.md

 ### The genetic mode

-Genotyped-based deconvolution leverages the unique genetic composition of individual samples to guarantee that the final cell mixture can be deconvolved.
-This can be conducted with genotype of origin or in a genotype-free mode using a genomic reference from unmatched donors, for example the 1000 genome project genotypes in a genotype-free.
-The result of this approach is a table of SNP assignment to cells that can be used to computationally infer the donors.
-One limitation of this approach is the need to produce additional data to genotype the individual donors in order to correctly assign the cell mixtures.
+Genotyped-based deconvolution assigns cells to donors using genetic variation.
+This can be performed with donor genotypes or, if these are unavailable, using reference panels in genotype-free mode (e.g., 1000 Genomes).
+Finally, it assigns SNPs to cells to determine donor identity but requires additional genotyping.

 ```csv title="samplesheet.csv"
 sample,bam,vcf,n_samples,barcodes